mil/suckless-patches/README.md

 # Miles' Suckless Patches

 Here's my collection of custom patches for various [Suckless](http://suckless.org/philosophy/) software.
 If you find bugs with any of these patches please drop me a note.
-These patches are hosted on the suckless site but also mirrored on my [repository here](http://github.com/mil/suckless-patches) as well for posterity.
+These patches are mostly hosted on the suckless site but also mirrored on my [repository here](http://github.com/mil/suckless-patches) as well for posterity.

 **dmenu**

 - [Dmenu highlight](https://tools.suckless.org/dmenu/patches/highlight): Show the individual characters of matched text in a different (highlighted) color.
 - [Dmenu numbers](https://tools.suckless.org/dmenu/patches/numbers): Show the number of matched and total number of entries in the top right corner of dmenu.
+- [Dmenu initialindex](./dmenu/dmenu-initialindex-4.9.diff): Start with an initial index based on command line flag.

 **dwm**